euguilhermegirardi/the-irish-times-home-page/README.md

 1. Clone it,
 2. npm install,
-3. run 'gulp',
-   You might have a problem in this step...
-Here goes some tips if this errors happens:
+3. run 'gulp' (you might have a problem in this step...
+Here goes some tips if this errors happens):
 - Run 'npm rebuild node-sass' if this error appears: Node Sass could not find a binding for your current environment.
-- Install 'gulp' in this project (npm install -g gulp) if this error appears 'gulp: The term 'gulp' is not recognized...'
+- Run 'npm install gulp' in this project (npm install -g gulp) if this error appears 'gulp: The term 'gulp' is not recognized...'.
 4. go to localhost

 This project has: